Tom Djäwa

 Tom Djäwa (a.k.a.
-Djäwa Daygurrgurr) (born 1905 – March 23, 1980) was an Aboriginal Australian master painter and had created many works such as Murayana.
-Djäwa worked with bark painting and made wood sculptures as an expression of his art for over 30 years.
-As a result, many of his works are held in museums and private collections all over the globe.
+Djäwa Daygurrgurr) (born 1905 – March 23, 1980) was an Aboriginal Australian artist.
+Djäwa worked in the mediums of bark painting and carving.
+Djäwa was one of the most important artists from the island of Milingimbi, and his works are held in museums and private collections around the world.

 Biography

 Djäwa was the son of Narritjnarritj and Djambarrpuygu.
 He was the grandson of Walamangu.
+Djäwa had two sons, one who was known throughout Milingimbi as Dr. Gumbula (1954-2015), and the other named Joe Dhamanydji.
 Djäwa was born on an island called Milingimbi in Central Arnhem Land, Australia.
 Djäwa is classified in the Yirritja moiety.
 When Djäwa was young, he lived on Elcho Island before the Macassans had arrived on the island.
 A Macassan man by the name Captain Dg Gassing renamed him as Mangalay with his uncle as his witness.
 Djäwa compared this event to a baptism.

 Career

 Djäwa was a ceremonial leader for his clan called the Daygurrgurr and his language was Gupapuynu.
 He was also the leader for all of the Gapapuyngu clans.